 Projects by consortia which include SMEs are preferred.

-The EU Council gave the green light to the EDF on March 16, 2021 and the European Parliament voted on April 26-29, 2021 on the regulation establishing the EDF, which was adopted on April 29, 2021.
-It applies with retroactive effect as January 1, 2021.
+The EU Council gave the green light to the EDF in March 2021 and the European Parliament voted in April 2021 on the regulation establishing the EDF, which started retroactively as from January 1, 2021.